Search

 Is Vinorama a good place for year‑round living?

-• Yes if you are comfortable with rural rhythms and occasional service interruptions; you will trade daily convenience for privacy, nature and uncrowded coastline.
+• Yes if you are comfortable with rural rhythms; you will trade some minor rural conveniences for privacy, nature and uncrowded coastline.

 How reliable is internet in Vinorama for remote work?

-• Coverage varies by micro‑location; many owners use cellular plus satellite, including Starlink, to achieve consistent speeds and redundancy for video calls and streaming.
+• Microwave tower (Alexanet) plus satellite options, including Starlink, allow you to achieve consistent speeds and redundancy for video calls and streaming.

 How far are groceries and medical services from Vinorama?

-• You will find groceries and clinics in nearby East Cape towns such as Los Barriles; for hospitals and major shopping, plan periodic trips to San José del Cabo or La Paz.
+• You will find farmers markets in nearby La Fortuna and Zacatitos; for hospitals and major shopping, plan periodic trips to San José del Cabo.

 What should I know about owning beachfront property in Mexico?